Terraform Provider Overview

 Available Data Sources

-The provider includes 4 data sources for querying existing resources:
+The provider includes these data sources for querying existing resources:

 Data SourceDescription